OVERVIEW: THE DISNEY WORLD SWAN AND DOLPHIN FOR FIRST TIME VISITORS

 Standard rooms are in general weaker than those at the Disney Epcot resorts, particularly at the Dolphin, which offers full beds.

 However, for a trip more focused on Epcot–or one aimed at deluxe-ish accommodations at lower prices–the Swan and Dolphin, and particularly the Swan with its queen beds, are well worth considering.
-Having 60 day access to FastPass+ makes them distinctive among the non-Disney resorts, and while they are less convenient to Epcot than the Disney Epcot resorts, the difference is not huge.
+Having access to Early Entry and Extended Evening Hours makes them distinctive among the non-Disney resorts, and while they are less convenient to Epcot than the Disney Epcot resorts, the difference is not huge.

 There’s no great source of price info for rooms at these, but prices–traditionally quite low compared to the nearby Disney deluxes–seem to have gone up since the Marriott merger, but are still below Disney levels.
 There’s a broader range of discounts possibly available (e.g. for teachers) than you’ll find at the Disney-owned resorts.